jadorno/gtfsrt-archive/README.md

 **PATH_PB** (optional): Path for source folder.
 Default path is /usr/src/app/pb.
 Regardless of using this parameter or not, you most mount this path.

 **PATH_TAR** (optional): Path for target folder.
 Default path is /usr/src/app/tar.
 Regardless of using this parameter or not, you most mount this path.

+Please refer to [getting started project](https://gitlab.com/cutr-at-usf/transi/core/getting-started) for more information about the system